-HRO Literature SMJM Literature HRO Literature In March of 2021, a High Reliability Organisation Forum was organised by UQ for the Queensland mining industry, in collaboration with the Queensland Commissioner for Resources Safety and Health and two major mining industry partners.
+HRO Literature SMJM Literature In March of 2021, a High Reliability Organisation Forum was organised by UQ for the Queensland mining industry, in collaboration with the Oueensland Literature review-style journal papers were sought first, to capture larger reference lists for these models.
+Notably, a literature review by Goncalves Filho and Waterson (2018) was particularly inclusive, and covered 41 different SMJMs.
+Commissioner for Resources Safety and Health and two major Queensland mining industry, and Australian more broadly, such as Hudson's model (Hudson 2007). mining industry partners.
 The papers delivered for this forum include significant literature reviews of HRO theory, principles and implementation since the concept was first introduced in the late 1980's.
-Therefore, the Forum material, and the list of literature they referred to, as well as subsequent work from that Forum, SMJM Literature Literature review-style journal papers were sought first, to capture larger reference lists for these models.
-Notably, a literature review by Goncalves Filho and Waterson (2018) was particularly inclusive, and covered 41 different SMJMs.
-The SMJMs studied here will be limited to those known or used by the Queensland mining industry, and Australian more broadly, such as Hudson's model (Hudson 2007).
-The Global Minerals Industry Risk Management Model (G-MIRM) SMJM (UQ 2008) was analysed particular detail.
+Therefore, the Forum material, and the list of literature they referred to, as well as subsequent work from that Forum, was considered representative of HRO literature.
+The full list of papers for this forum and their references are listed at: https://smi.uq.edu.au/project/high- reliability-organisations-hro-forum The Global Minerals Industry Risk Management Model (G-MIRM) SMJM (UQ 2008) was analysed particular detail.
 This was because: It was very well known to the researchers, having been generated in the Minerals Industry Safety and Health Centre (MISHC) at UQ.
 The team at the MISHC have taught the G-MIRM model throughout a variety of risk management courses and other safety culture assessments performed for various mining companies in Australia since the model's inception.
 Other SMJMs have been derived from it.
-For example, as subsequent work from that Forum, was considered representative of HRO literature.
-Other SMJMs have been derived from it.
 For example, as (Goncalves Filho and Waterson 2018) point out, Anglo American has adapted the G-MIRM SMJM for their own use.
-The full list of papers for this forum and their references are listed at: https://smi.uq.edu.au/project/high- reliability-organisations-hro-forum